Proclamation of Local Emergency and Shelter In Place Directive

 Over the years, the Town’s conservative budgeting practices have resulted in healthy reserves and frequent annual budgetary surplus.
 Those reserves and surpluses are now paying the Town huge dividends.

 On May 26, 2020, the Town Council reallocated $1,900,000 in prior surpluses reserved for downtown streetscape revitalization toward COVID-19 economic stimulus recovery efforts.
+Visit downtown restaurants and shops to see how some of our local businesses are expanding into temporary parklets on Santa Cruz and Main.
 This is one of the single largest economic recovery packages ever proposed in the Town’s history.

-In addition, on May 19, 2020, the Town Council moved forward a balanced Operating Budget for Fiscal Year 2020-2021 with no reductions to service, despite significant revenue and other economic impacts from sheltering-in-place.
+In addition, on June 2, 2020, the Town Council approved a balanced Operating Budget for Fiscal Year 2020-2021 with no reductions to service, despite significant revenue and other economic impacts from sheltering-in-place.

 Testing for COVID-19 is accessible and widely available in Santa Clara County.
 Testing is 100% covered by health insurance, safe, confidential, and free.
 Testing does not affect immigration status, require a doctor’s note, or require insurance.